Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <programming-exercise name='MessagingService'>

-The exercise template comes with a pre-defined `Message` class that can be used to create objects representing messages.
+TThe exercise template includes a pre-defined `Message` class that can be utilized to create objects representing messages.
 Each message has a sender and some content.

 Implement the `MessagingService` class.
 The class must have a parameterless constructor and contain a list of `Message` objects.
 After that, add the following two methods to the class: